gorgitko/analysis_of_gene_expression/Exercises/E02-intro_to_R/intro_to_Rmd.knit.md

 I have found this to be very useful for dynamic reports, e.g. header names are composed from sample groups.

+### [flexdashboard](https://rmarkdown.rstudio.com/flexdashboard/index.html) - easy interactive dashboards for R

+[flexdashboard](https://rmarkdown.rstudio.com/flexdashboard/index.html) is awesome package for dashboard-style reporting.
+You can find a quick example [here](https://beta.rstudioconnect.com/jjallaire/htmlwidgets-ggplotly-geoms/htmlwidgets-ggplotly-geoms.html#geom_density).

+### RMarkdown themes

+You can see that this Rmd document has a different theme than the others used for exercises (those are using `readthedown` theme from [rmdformats](https://github.com/juba/rmdformats) package).

+Using different themes is quite easy and you can refer to [this nice overview](https://www.datadreaming.org/post/r-markdown-theme-gallery/).
+Several themes are included in `rmarkdown` package.
+Because we didn't specify `theme` parameter under `html_document` in header
+(see [here](https://bookdown.org/yihui/rmarkdown/html-document.html#appearance-and-style)), just now we are using a theme called `default`.
+You can try to change the theme to e.g. `united` and render this document again 🙂`

 ***

 # Rendering RMarkdown

 To render a Rmd file, use the `rmarkdown::render()` function.
 Below you can find a code chunk, which loads the `knitr` and `here` packages, sets global chunk options and renders a HTML file.

+> For unknown reasons, you have to copy-paste the content of this chunk to R terminal, otherwise some tables won't be rendered.

 ```r